blossomz37/ffa-skills-project/README.md

    2) In `docs/index.html`, add an entry to the `chapters` array in `ChaptersViewer` with `title`, `file`, and a short `blurb`.
    3) Commit and push to `main`; the site updates automatically.

+#### Word counts in sidebar

+- The chapters list shows dynamic word counts sourced from `docs/data/word_count_tracker.csv`.
+- The CSV schema is: `Filename,Word Count,Date Created,Date Updated`.
+- Filenames use the drafts convention (e.g., `chapter-1-homecoming-fog_v1.md`).
+The UI maps each preview’s file (e.g., `chapter-1-homecoming-fog.md`) to its draft filename by appending `_v1` before `.md`.
+- To update counts, replace `docs/data/word_count_tracker.csv` with an updated export and commit.

 ### Preview locally

 - Open `docs/index.html` in a browser.
 It’s a fully static page that loads React, ReactDOM, and Tailwind via CDNs.